thebluetropics/solid-grass-block/README.txt

-A mod that adds the solid variant of all grass blocks to your Minecraft world.
+Adds solid variants of all grass blocks.